boardkeystown/CIS568Projcet/assets/context.md

     * <a href="https://github.com/boardkeystown/CIS568Project" target="_blank"> 🔗 Github Link Here </a>

 # How to Use:
-* Use mouse to Pan and Zoom Map
+* Use mouse to click, pan, and around zoom map
+* Choose Map Coloring Height Change
+    * Shows whether height has decreased or increased from begging to end of available data.
+    * Hover color legend in lower right to see approximant height change.
 * Choose A Country of interest from drop down
     * This will open sub visualization windows
+    * Choose from available graphs in sub window
     * Drag, minimize, or close windows.
 * The "Go!!!" button? 😁